 - Both movie and comic versions of Sin City include a very existential-looking prison for John Hartigan.

 - "Cruel and Unusual", an X-Men: Gold story arc, sees the X-Men imprisoned for a while thanks to a mind-control fuelled Frame-Up.

 - Calvin & Hobbes: The Series: "Time Terror" is this for Socrates, being in the Wild West.

-- Active and completely unrepentant for the most part.
+- Prison Island Break is a Sonic the Hedgehog Alternate Universe Fic with the Contextual Reassignment of a prison — not just the canon characters going to prison for once, but actively being convicted criminals.
+Active and completely unrepentant for the most part.
 All of the powers/talents that make them heroes in canon are simply redirected to criminal ends.
 Sonic robbed a bank, nearly managed a second one, killed a cop in the process and escaped normal prisons with utter ease.
 Shadow killed his foster parents, then used his Chaos Control to rape and murder young women.
 He started killing men "just to even it out" and was only caught by complete accident on his part.

-- Madea Goes To Jail, a movie about a woman who was arrested for her behavior management problems.
+- Madea Goes to Jail, a movie about a woman who was arrested for her behavior management problems.

 - Subverted when Chip gets thrown in the brig in The Rats, The Bats, and The Ugly: He wants to stay in the brig where he gets a mattress and three meals a day.
 At the front, he doesn't get that.

 - The novella "The Borders of Infinity" in the Vorkosigan Saga is set in a very nasty but technically legal prisoner of war camp.